scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 be better understood through a spectral decomposition to show the magnitude of the eigenvalues and the eigenvector behavior.

-The eigenvalues and eigenvectors of the Fisher information matrix of the rate-stick experiment are shown in Figure :ref:`fig-info-stick`.
-Only the CJ point on the EOS influences the forecast data, :math:`\mu(c)`.
-Thus only one degree of freedom in the model should influence the likelihood and the Fisher Information matrix, :math:`\Fisher`, should have a rank of one.
-In Figure :ref:`fig-info-stick`, the largest eigenvalue is :math:`10^15` larger than the next largest eigenvalue, showing that the solution is dominated by a single eigenvector and that :math:`\Fisher` effectively had a rank of one.
+Figure :ref:`fig-info-stick` illustrates the spectral decomposition of the Fisher information matrix for the rate-stick experiment.
+To machine precision, there is only one nonzero eigenvalue.
+We expect that because only the CJ point on the EOS influences the forecast data, :math:`\mu(c)`.
 The eigenvector corresponding to this eigenvalue is most influential about the specific volume corresponding to the CJ state.

 .. figure:: scipy2016_figure2.pdf
    :align: center
    :class: w

    Fisher Information of the Rate Stick Experiment.
-The four nonzero eigenvalues of :math:`\Fisher(\hat c)` appear in the upper plot and the eigenfunction corresponding to those eigenvalues appears in the lower plot.
-The second eigenvalue is zero to machine precision. :label:`fig-info-stick`
+The largest two eigenvalues of :math:`\Fisher(\hat c)` appear in the upper plot, and the eigenfunction corresponding to the largest eigenvalue appears in the lower plot.  :label:`fig-info-stick`

 The Fisher information matrix of the gun experiment is more complex as